AmirulOm/kosentral-docs/docs/account-setup/registration.md

 **Short Name**

 - Maximum 32 characters
-- Used for database schema naming (e.g., `org_shortname`)
-- Must be unique across the entire platform.
+- Unique identifier or abbreviation for your organization
 - Cannot be changed after registration.
 - Use only letters, numbers, and underscores.